 The best reason to use Usenet with a VPN instead is related to what we said above.
 Specifically regarding ISPs artificially limiting speeds.

 “Throttling” is entirely legal in many countries.
 Your Internet company can decide that certain types of data transfer are more important than others.
-This can mean everything from specific websites (e.g. ones with political views they don’t like) to whole protocols like P2P or NNTP.
+This can mean everything from specific websites (e.g. ones with political views they don’t like) to whole protocols like NNTP.

 When you don’t use a virtual private network, you have two problems: your ISP knows what you’re doing and they keep records of it all.
 However, when you access Usenet with a no-log VPN like PrivadoVPN, your ISP only sees large data transfers.
 The VPN hides what you’re doing so that your ISP can’t tell you’re on Usenet, so they can’t throttle you.
 Moreover, they can’t (and we don’t) keep records of sites you accessed, so your online activity remains private.